bjeanes/go-edn/README.md

      native types as well as requiring all EDN types to meet the [`Hasher` and `Equalser` interfaces][gohash interfaces].

-* [Go's YACC tool][yacc] does not allow customizing the signature of the generated parse function (such as I believe Bison does).
-  This means that in order to extract the data out of the parser, global state is involved, making the parser non-parallelizable.
-I hope to discover an alternate way to achieve this goal that does not find global state.
-Help welcome!

 ## Building

 **Note:** Development on this library is done against Go 1.1.
 In particular,